Industrial Anomaly Detection and Localization Using Weakly-Supervised Residual Transformers: The Proposed Method

-Besides the proposed augmentation methods for PCRs, we also follow the off-the-shelf fake/simulated anomaly generation approach proposed in MemSeg \citep{yang2023memseg} to ensure an effective learning process of our discriminative model.
-Readers are recommended to the original work \citep{yang2023memseg} for more details.
+In the ``unsupervised'' setting of AD tasks, one needs to generate fake anomalies to train a discriminative model properly.
+In this work, we follow the off-the-shelf fake/simulated anomaly generation approach proposed in the MemSeg algorithm \cite{yang2023memseg}.
+Readers are recommended to the original work \cite{yang2023memseg} for more details.
+Note that we also employ this anomaly generation method for the supervised and weakly-supervised settings to increase the variation of the training samples.